MeterianHQ/swift-sample-project-cli/README.md

 # swift-sample-project
-A sample Swift project to showcase the Meterian scanner integration with GitHub actions
+A sample Swift project to showcase the Meterian scanner integration using the Thin Client